-Adjust the controls at several mixing desks to add or subtract one of the instruments on a giant super-instrument into a continuously looping soundtrack.
+Adjust the controls on a mixing desk to add or subtract one of the instruments on a giant super-instrument into a continuously looping soundtrack.
 Watch the instrument light up as it plays a pre-recorded track.
 Explore the mathematical relationship involved in rhythm as well as the relationship between pitch and frequency in music.